Urinating more at nightNocturia

 - Urine culture

-- You may be asking to keep track of how much liquid you take in and how much you void at a time (voiding diary)
+- You may be asked to keep track of how much liquid you take in and how much you void at a time (voiding diary)

 Treatment depends on the cause.
 If excessive nighttime urination is due to diuretic medicines, you may be told to take your medicine earlier in the day.